SatyajeetPatra-11/AUDIRE_Image_Analysis/README.md

 Functionality
 Image Description and Analysis:

 Image Input: Users can upload an image, which is then processed by an image-to-text pipeline using the LLaVA model.
 The model generates a detailed description of the image, highlighting its characteristics and answering specific queries about it.

 Detailed Prompts: The model is prompted with detailed instructions to provide in-depth analyses, ensuring that the generated descriptions are rich in detail and accuracy.
-Speech-to-Text Transcription:
+Speech-to-Text Transcription

 Audio Input: Users can provide voice input via a microphone.
 The Whisper model from OpenAI transcribes the spoken words into text.
 This text is then used as a prompt for the image analysis, creating an interactive experience where users can ask questions about the image.
 Language Detection: The model detects the language of the audio input, ensuring accurate transcription.